Who Is Jon Bon Jovi?

 In 1980, Jon recorded his first single, Runaway, at his cousin's studio, with back-up by studio musicians.
 A local radio station included the song on a compilation tape, and it began to get frequent airplay.
 The success of Runaway got Jon noticed, and he realized that he'd need more than session players if he wanted to capitalize on his success.

-Jon gave David a call, who in turn tapped Alec John Such, Tico Torres and guitarist Richie Sambora.
+Jon called David, who in turn tapped Alec John Such, Tico Torres and guitarist Richie Sambora.
 During a show in New York in 1983, the band caught the attention of record executive Derek Shulman, who signed them to PolyGram.
 It was Shulman who anglicized John Bongiovi's name to Bon Jovi.

-Their self-titled debut came out on January 21, 1984.
-Filled with the group's now-signature power ballads underscored by soaring guitar riffs and well-crafted melodies, the album went gold.
-Bon Jovi released its follow-up album, 7800 Fahrenheit, in April 1985, which was popular with the fans, but less so with the press.
-Many critics were turned off by the hard-rock band's manicured image and formulaic style.
+The group's self-titled debut came out on January 21, 1984.
+Filled with their now-signature power ballads underscored by soaring guitar riffs and well-crafted melodies, the album went gold.
+In April 1985 Bon Jovi released the follow-up album, 7800° Fahrenheit, which was popular with fans but less so with critics, who were turned off by the hard-rock band's manicured image and formulaic style.

-The band went into temporary retirement in 1989.
-Jon concentrated on his solo career, married karate champion Dorothea Hurley and appeared in his first movie, Young Guns II, for which he won he won a Golden Globe for Best Song, Blaze of Glory.
+After the band went into temporary retirement in 1989, Jon concentrated on his solo career and appeared in his first movie, Young Guns II, for which he won he won a Golden Globe for Best Song, Blaze of Glory.

 In late 2017, marking an impressive journey that produced an estimated 130 million records sold, Bon Jovi was elected to the Rock and Roll Hall of Fame.